BlackWasp

 Classes and Objects

 The basic building blocks of object-oriented programming are the class and the object.
 A class defines the available characteristics and behaviour of a set of similar objects and is defined by a programmer in code.
-A class is an abstract definition that is made concrete at run-time when objects based upon the class are instantiated and take on the class' behaviour.
+A class is an abstract definition that is made concrete at run-time when objects based upon the class are instantiated and take on the class's behaviour.

 As an analogy, let's consider the concept of a 'vehicle' class.
 The class developed by a programmer would include methods such as Steer(), Accelerate() and Brake().
 The class would also include properties such as Colour, NumberOfDoors, TopSpeed and NumberOfWheels.
-The class is an abstract design that becomes real when objects such as Car, RacingCar, Tank and Tricycle are created, each with its own version of the class' methods and properties.
+The class is an abstract design that becomes real when objects such as Car, RacingCar, Tank and Tricycle are created, each with its own version of the class's methods and properties.

 CarRacing CarTankTricycle